joelfeodiyoup/isometric_engine_2024/README.md

 - graphql - queries / mutations / etc.
 - no db as of yet

+## notes

+- `client/src/render/globals.ts` contains some global values. e.g. turning on/off debugging helpers. (in the future I will try to move more stuff to here.
+E.g. colour configurations, etc)

 ## Inspiration

 When growing up, I loved these games, in particular: